aleju/christmas-generator/README.md

 * Even in the case of low variance datasets 2k images seem to not be enough to generate images very few errors.
 Aim at >5k.
 * For high variance datasets even 10k seem to not be enough.
+* Results downloaded from flickr by keyword can contain a lot of off-topic stuff.
+When searching for `christmas baubles` I got images of police cars, when searching for `snow landscape` I got images of leopards.
+While cleaning up I regularly had to remove around half of all images and then probably still had lots of bad ones remaining.
-* Evade cleaning up manually results downloaded from flickr.
+* Evade cleaning up results downloaded from flickr manually.
 Takes ages of time.